 Recruitment for a new faculty member begins with an announcement of the available position that is nationwide in scope.
 The chair of the search committee (usually the department or program chair) advertises the position in venues suitable to relevant academic disciplines, including placement services of appropriate professional societies.
 The chair may also notify directors of graduate programs and may seek further advice from the department’s library liaison about other advertising options such as Web sites and professional publications.
-The advertisement of the position must include language that affirms the College’s commitment to a diverse faculty, and it must be approved by the chairs of the Minority Concerns Committee and the Women’s Concerns Committee, the College’s Legal Counsel, and the Dean.
+The advertisement of the position must include language that affirms the College’s commitment to a diverse faculty, and it must be approved by the Diversity and Equity Advisory Board and the Dean.
 Applicants are required to submit a personal statement, a curriculum vitae, academic transcripts, and letters of recommendation.

 Copies of all documents included in the recruitment process must be kept on file for a period of twelve months after a faculty position is filled.